keboola/website/_solutions/solutions.md

   subheadline: According to <a href="https://hbr.org/2018/02/big-companies-are-embracing-analytics-but-most-still-dont-have-a-data-driven-culture">Hbr.org</a>
   headline: DataDriven companies have 30% higher EBITDA!
   ctaname: Take 7 day challenge!
+- template: article-list-hp
+  block: article-list-hp
+  headline: Get all your data, act on it immediately !
+Increase profit and market
+    share.
 - template: review
   block: review
   list: